cloudflare/cloudflare-docs/content/ssl/troubleshooting/general-ssl-errors.md

 ### Resolution

-- Make sure that you are using a [Supported Browser](https://developers.cloudflare.com/ssl/reference/browser-compatibility/)
+- Make sure that you are using a [supported browser](/ssl/reference/browser-compatibility/).
-- Ensure that the hostname you are accessing is set to [Proxied (orange cloud)](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/) in the DNS tab of your Cloudflare Dashboard
+- Ensure that the hostname you are accessing is set to [proxied (orange cloud)](/dns/manage-dns-records/reference/proxied-dns-records/) in the DNS tab of your Cloudflare Dashboard.
 - If the hostname you are accessing is a second level subdomain (such as `dev.www.example.com`), you'll need to either:
   - Purchase an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager) that covers `dev.www.example.com`.
   - Upload a [Custom SSL certificate](/ssl/edge-certificates/custom-certificates) that covers `dev.www.example.com`.